neonerz/hoc2020-md/ball.md

 # Get the ball

 ## Step 1
-Have the Agent go up the wall pressing each button along the way.
+Have the Agent go up the wall pressing each button along the way .

 ```ghost
 player.onChat("witch", function () {